Storm Warnings: Plot

 Koutris becomes aware of the FBI's investigation and divulges their tracking methods to The Greek.
 Vondas arranges for Eton to organize a meeting while insisting that phones be avoided.
 When Eton informs Vondas about Glekas' murder, he orders the warehouse to be cleaned out.
 Bunk and McNulty observe from a boat as Vondas and Eton discard their phones.
 Herc and Carver watch as Nick tries fruitlessly to see Vondas at The Greek's cafe.
 McNulty is disappointed when Fitz tells him that tracing text messages is impossible without knowing the service provider and the call's time and location.
 Fitz and Bunk trace a call using FBI technology and subpoena the billing information from the service provider.
 Bunk talks the phone company clerk into allowing them a peek at the records, and is dismayed to see messages are written in Greek.
 The detectives learn that Vondas has ordered the operation shut down.
-Greggs calls Beadie to invite her to participate in the raid, which she excitedly does.
-McNulty types warrants as Eton and Serge clean house.
+McNulty types warrants as Eton and Serge destroy evidence.

 The Barksdales see their trade improve after they begin their collaboration with Proposition Joe.
 Stringer gives Cheese control of three of the six Barksdale towers.
 Bodie quickly adapts to the new circumstances and becomes friendly competitors with Cheese.
 However, Brother Mouzone shows up and tells Cheese to leave if he doesn't work for Avon.
 After Cheese insults Mouzone, the hitman shoots him in the arm with a round of snake shot.
 Cheese is sufficiently intimidated and leaves.
 Joe knows of Mouzone's reputation and decides not to retaliate directly.
 Instead, he visits Butchie and convinces him to broker a meeting between Stringer and Omar.
 At the towers, Bodie and other dealers observe Mouzone and are impressed by his notoriety.

 Production

-Title reference

-The title refers to the warnings sent out before a major weather event occurs, usually a thunderstorm.
-Metaphorically the title represents the episode's foreshadowing of approaching danger.